 29. Dutch Rabbit

 The Dutch rabbit is one of the oldest and most popular breeds of domesticated rabbits.
 They are distinguished by their small size and fur color markings.
-All of them have a distinct pattern of a white belly, shoulders, legs, and a part of their face.
+Each rabbit has a distinct pattern of a white belly, shoulders, legs, and a part of their face!

 Learn More: Animal Corner